democai/browser-console-tap/README.md

 - **Automated Health Checks**: Run scheduled checks to monitor site health and alert on issues
 - **CI/CD Integration**: Integrate into deployment pipelines to verify successful deployments
 - **Debug Remote Issues**: Troubleshoot problems on sites that are difficult to access or reproduce locally
+- **Authenticated Testing**: Test protected endpoints and APIs with authentication headers

 The script's headless browser automation makes it perfect for server environments where GUI browsers aren't available, and its structured output format allows AI agents to parse and analyze results programmatically.